Cosby5/All-My-Stars/README.md

 ## Go

+- [babygo](https://github.com/DQNEO/babygo) - Go compiler made from scratch, which can compile itself.
+It's going to be the smallest and simplest go compiler in the world.
+- [captcha](https://github.com/moul/captcha) - a "Completely Automated Public Turing test to tell Computers and Humans Apart" CLI
 - [simple-acme-server](https://github.com/key-consulting/simple-acme-server) -
 - [blockchain_file_system](https://github.com/leofishc/blockchain_file_system) - A simple file system stored and built on a blockchain.
 All changes are guaranteed eventually consistent and viewable to all users.
 File creation and append operations are the transactions being stored in each block.
 - [runu](https://github.com/ukontainer/runu) - OCI runtime for frankenlibc unikernel